planetf1/beeai-framework/python/docs/errors.md

 This structure ensures that users can trace the complete error history while clearly identifying any errors originating from the BeeAI Framework.

+Framework error also has two additional properties which help with agent processing, though ultimately the code that catches the exception will determine the appropriate action.

+- **is_retryable** : hints that the error is retryable.
+- **is_fatal** : hints that the error is fatal.

 ## Specialized Error Classes

 The BeeAI Framework extends `FrameworkError` to create specialized error classes for different components or scenarios.
 This ensures that each part of the framework has clear and well-defined error types, improving debugging and error handling.

-Framework error has two additional properties which help with agent processing, though ultimately the code that catches the exception will determine the appropriate action.

-- **is_retryable** : hints that the error is retryable.
-- **is_fatal** : hints that the error is fatal.

-> [!TIP]
->
-> Wrapping a standard Exception within a `FrameworkError` can be done by calling the `FrameworkError.ensure` static method.
-This will have no effect if the passed exception is already a `FrameworkError`.

 ### Aborts